christianwannerstedt/obsidian-tags-overview/README.md

 ![nested-tags](https://github.com/christianwannerstedt/obsidian-tags-overview/assets/25314/8c283c46-4c3b-42cf-b4d2-9a9207d77c26)

 ### Different views
 Choose between a table view or a more minimalistic list view.
 The table view will display the date when the file was last modified.
+It is possible to change the format of the dates in the plugin settings.

 ![display-types](https://github.com/christianwannerstedt/obsidian-tags-overview/assets/25314/d4f6737f-31ab-4590-8720-c84ee7fb09a9)